-To help students meet their educational expenses, Northeast Community College offers Nelnet Business Solutions (NBS) as a convenient budget payment plan.
+To help students meet their educational expenses, Northeast Community College offers Nelnet Campus Commerce as a convenient budget payment plan.
 This is not a loan program and there are no interest or finance charges.
 Students are charged a \$25 non-refundable enrollment fee each semester they are enrolled in the program.

-To budget and pay tuition and fees with the NBS payment plan, students or parents may have payments transferred from a bank account or automatically charged to a credit card on the fifth day of each month.
+To budget and pay tuition and fees with the Nelnet Campus Commerce payment plan, students or parents may have payments transferred from a bank account or automatically charged to a credit card on the fifth day of each month.

-Students may access NBS information online or may contact an Accounts Receivable Specialist in Accounts Receivable Services for more information about the NBS payment plan.
+Students may access Nelnet Campus Commerce information online or may contact a Student Accounts Specialist in Student Accounts for more information about the Nelnet Campus Commerce payment plan.